GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 ### Certification Path Constraints

 A CA puts information in certificates it issues to other CAs that limit the trust that it will extend to those CAs.
 Those limits are collected and carried forward in the certification path.
 We refer to these limits on trust as constraints.
 The FPKI community uses the following constraints during PDVal:
 - **Basic Constraints:** All CA certificates must indicate that they are CA certificates.
-Basic constraints can also limit the maximum length of the certification path.
+Basic constraints can also limit the maximum number of additional CA certificates allowed between the CA certificate containing the maximum length in the basic constraints of that CA certificate and the user certificate.
 - **Name Constraints:** A CA certificate can provide a filter for certificates it will issue.
 It can indicate permitted partial names or list partial names that it explicitly excludes.
 For example, a CA can suggest that it will only give certificates to subjects with an email address ending in "@dod.mil."
 - **Policy Constraints:** CAs can place limits on policy mapping or require the certification path to be valid for at least one policy.